Cloud-SPAN logo. Cloud-SPAN logo.

 Log file

 Finally, our log file should have captured all the terminal messages Humann prints during its run.
 It’s worth checking to see if the run has ran smoothly.
-If it has you should see the following at the end:
+As we checked before, if it has you should see the following at the end:

 Output